-Actuarial Valuation as of Contributions for Fiscal Year Beginning July 1, 2014 July 1, 2013 Statutory Contributions - Chapter 490 (% of Payroll) 31.02% 30.96% Required Contributions - Chapter 356 (% of Payroll) 41.26% 42.42% Sufficiency / (Deficiency) (10.24)% (11.46)%
+Actuarial Valuation as of Contributions for Fiscal Year Beginning July 1, 2015 July 1, 2014 Statutory Contributions - Chapter 490 (% of Payroll) 30.84% 31.02% Required Contributions - Chapter 356 (% of Payroll) 42.73% 41.26% Sufficiency / (Deficiency) (11.89)% (10.24)%

-The contribution deficiency decreased from (11.46)% of payroll to (10.24)% of payroll.
-The primary reason for the decreased contribution deficiency is the greater than expected return on assets.
+The contribution deficiency increased from 10.24% of payroll to 11.89% of payroll.
+The primary reason for the increased contribution deficiency is the change in actuarial assumptions, which was partially offset by the recognition of deferred asset gains from prior years.
 A significant contribution deficiency remains.
 Without further changes or favorable actuarial experience, the funded status will deteriorate in the future and assets will be depleted.
-Plan changes affecting members first hired after June 30, 2013 are expected to ultimately reduce the cost of the plan, but have only a small impact on the valuation results in the 2014 valuation.
-On a market value of assets basis, contributions are deficient by (7.27)% of payroll.
+Plan changes affecting members first hired after June 30, 2013 are expected to ultimately reduce the cost of the plan, but have only a small impact on the valuation results in the 2015 valuation.
+These plan changes, however, are not expected to remedy the deteriorating funded status of the plan.
+On a market value of assets basis, contributions are deficient by 10.85% of payroll.

-Statutory contributions are not sufficient to fully amortize the unfunded actuarial accrued liability over the statutory amortization period of 25 years.
+Statutory contributions are not sufficient to fully amortize the unfunded actuarial accrued liability over the statutory amortization period of 24 years.
 Based on the current member and employer contribution rates and other methods and assumptions described in this report, an infinite number of years would be required to eliminate the unfunded liability (the unfunded liability will never be eliminated).
-Furthermore, based on current contributions, the payment on the unfunded liability as a percent of pay will increase without limit to an infinite value.
+Furthermore, based on current contributions, the payment on the unfunded liability as a percent of pay will increase without limit to an infinite value, the funded status of the plan will decrease, and the plan will eventually become insolvent and unable to pay benefits.

 The Plan Assets section provides detail on the plan assets used for the valuation including a development of the actuarial value of assets (AVA).
-The market value of assets (MVA) earned approximately 18.6% for the plan year ending June 30, 2014.
-The AVA earned approximately 14.5% for the plan year ending June 30, 2014 as compared to the assumed rate of 8.0%.
+The market value of assets (MVA) earned approximately 4.4% for the plan year ending June 30, 2015.
+The AVA earned approximately 12.6% for the plan year ending June 30, 2015 as compared to the assumed rate of 8.0%.
 The assumed rate is a prescribed assumption mandated by Minnesota Statutes.